-Note in August, 2018: It has now been several years since we have heard about any of this activity.
+Note in August 2018 and November 2022: It has now been several years since we have heard about any of this activity.
 However since there is no way to know that it has stopped, we’re keeping this as advice to those who are getting involved in networking.

 We regret having to mention it, but over the years we have seen the importance of letting people know that – strange but true – there are actually people out there in “the big world” who would impersonate a parent with multiple birth loss.
 Not many, but just enough to cause situations that are anywhere from awkward to very painful if people and groups are not aware of this.
 Though they have not bothered CLIMB for some time – partly because we have made our members aware – there are so many of our members as well as many other bereaved multiple birth parents who are participating in chat rooms, starting or joining e-mail lists, online groups, and other contacts of various kinds (as well as in media articles) that we want to take this opportunity to help you prevent this problem.